Rheumatic lesion of the nervous system, minor chorea. Chorea minor

 Causes and features of failures

-CNS lesions in chorea minor are localized in the cerebral cortex.
+Lesions of the central nervous system in chorea minor are localized in the cerebral cortex.
 But after the discovery of antibacterial drugs, chorea Sydenham accounts for only ten percent of all neurological pathologies in children.

-• the presence of a rheumatic disease;
+• presence of rheumatic disease;

 • genetic predisposition;

-• failures in the functioning of the endocrine system;
+• disruptions in the functioning of the endocrine system;

 • chronic infectious processes of the upper respiratory tract;

-• decrease in immunity;
+• decreased immunity;

 • increased emotionality;